Jujutsu: A Two-stage Defense against Adversarial Patch Attacks on Deep Neural Networks: Discussion

+First, \sysname incurs overhead in its attack detection and mitigation, and we report its overhead in Appendix~\ref{sec:overhead} due to space limitations.

+{ Second, \sysname employs PICnet~\cite{zheng2019pluralistic} in its attack mitigation, whose performance also affects \sysname's mitigation performance.
+For example, \sysname has lower robust accuracy on the CelebA dataset (than other dataset) as it is challenging to synthesize specific human faces with PICNet for the DNN to make correct predictions.
+Nevertheless, as image inpainting with GAN is an active research area, we believe this issue can be further alleviated by incorporating recent research results.
+For instance, Li et al.~\cite{li2022mat} recently introduced a transformer-based model that yields superior inpainting performance on diverse tasks, which may be leveraged by \sysname to enhance its mitigation performance. }

+Finally, there are other attack variants outside our threat model.
+We discuss next how \sysname may be extended to handle them.

-\emph{Multiple patches.} One potential solution to handle multiple patches is to \emph{iteratively} perform detection and mitigation until only the benign features are left in the images.
-This can be achieved by checking whether the current suspicious features \emph{fail} to cause misclassification on the hold-out inputs, which occurs when the suspicious features are benign (i.e., all the patches are mitigated).
+\emph{Multiple patches.} We focus on defense against single-patch attacks, on which existing defenses~\cite{naseer2019local,rao2020adversarial,wu2020defending,chou2020sentinet,xiang2020patchguard} have very limited success.
+However, multi-patch attacks are also possible and one potential solution to handle them is to \emph{iteratively} perform detection and mitigation until only the benign features are left in the images.
+This can be achieved by checking whether the current suspicious features \emph{fail} to cause misclassification on the hold-out inputs, which occurs when the suspicious features are benign.

+{To validate this, we evaluate the above extension of \sysname against 2-patch and 3-patch attacks and it is still able to achieve good performance - see Appendix~\ref{sec:multi-patch}}.